jess-bk/aws-bootcamp-cruddur-2023/journal/week10.md

 In summary, the provided configuration sets up a continuous deployment pipeline using CodePipeline and CodeBuild.
 It retrieves the source code from GitHub, builds a container image using CodeBuild, and deploys the image to an ECS cluster using CloudFormation stacks (ClusterStack and ServiceStack).

-**Here is the link to the bash script.** [Link to Bash Script](https://github.com/jess-bk/aws-bootcamp-cruddur-2023/blob/main/bin/cfn/cicd)
+**Here is the link to the bash script that runs the stack.** [Link to Bash Script](https://github.com/jess-bk/aws-bootcamp-cruddur-2023/blob/main/bin/cfn/cicd)

 This script automates the packaging and deployment of the CloudFormation template using AWS CLI commands, based on the provided configuration file.
 It helps streamline the deployment process and ensures that the template is properly packaged and deployed to the designated stack.